 \section{Introduction}

-The challenge of solving complex optimization problems in a sample-efficient fashion while trading off multiple competing objectives is pervasive in many fields, including machine learning~\citep{sener2018mtmoo}, science~\citep{gopakumar2018moomaterial}, and engineering~\citep{marler2004survey,mathern2021}.
+The challenge of identifying optimal trade-offs between multiple complex objective functions is pervasive in many fields, including machine learning~\citep{sener2018mtmoo}, science~\citep{gopakumar2018moomaterial}, and engineering~\citep{marler2004survey,mathern2021}.
 For instance, Mazda recently proposed a vehicle design problem in which the goal is to optimize the widths of $222$ structural parts in order to minimize the total weight of three different vehicles while simultaneously maximizing the number of common gauge parts~\citep{kohira2018proposal}.
 Additionally, this problem has $54$ black-box constraints that enforce important performance requirements such as collision safety.
 Evaluating a design requires either crash-testing a physical prototype or running computationally demanding simulations.
-In fact, the original problem underlying this benchmark was solved on what at the time was the world's fastest supercomputer and took around {$3$,$000$} CPU years to compute~\citep{oyama2017mazda}.
-Another example is designing optical components for AR/VR applications, which requires optimizing complex geometries described by a large number of parameters in order to achieve acceptable trade-offs between image quality and efficiency of the optical device.
+In fact, the original problem was solved on what at the time was the world's fastest supercomputer and took around {$3$,$000$} CPU years to compute~\citep{oyama2017mazda}.
+Another example is designing optical components for AR/VR applications, which requires optimizing complex geometries described by hundreds of parameters in order to identify designs that yield optimal trade-offs between image quality and efficiency of the optical device.
 Evaluating a design involves either fabricating and measuring prototypes or running computationally intensive simulations.
-For such problems, sample-efficient optimization is crucial.
+For such problems, sample-efficient optimization is paramount.